EricZinda/Perplexity/backlog.md

       - The solver generates solution groups with referring expressions
       - Those get resolved into types and instances which get processed
       - etc.

-- _have_v_1_present and _order_v_1_past are both just about verifying facts in the world, so they should be implemented the same
-  - Need to implement "can order"
-    - Alternative Implementation
-      - There should be one function for have_present() that are straight fact checking routines, that allows the system to just run the query
-        - Anything that needs special handling should go to another routine
-          - If it is implied request for something else, it should

-    - Implementation
-        Only handle: "I ordered the (conceptual referring expression)" We need to process the conceptual version of the referring expression to properly handle "I ordered the soup" because "the soup" needs to be interpreted as an "in-scope concept" and not "the one soup on the table" (or something similar) And since we already have to process the conceptual referring expression, we will also use conceptual for all phrases like "I ordered a soup" since they all work the same

-      - check_conceptual will ensure that there is "the soup"
-      - evaluating the referring expression will find all the things that the referring expression refers to
-        - then you can see if those things were "ordered" or "had"
-      - If the user asks, "Do you have a steak" or "Do you have the steak" we have options:
-        - We could resolve the referring expression and make sure the computer has an instance of a steak OR
-        - We could see if they have the concept of one

 - What are your specials?
 Fails
 -